 The Tasmanian Walking Company and Handmark Gallery are offering a series of 'Art Walks' celebrating Tasmania's unique colour, light, flora, fauna and landscape, hosted by Tasmanian artists.

 From our base, at the stunning Bay of Fires Lodge, Jock Young will lead 'en plein air' retreat.
 Spend the days painting and the evenings chatting about painting with a few glasses of wine, delicious food, and like-minded company.
 You will be able to walk to different locations, carry your easel, set up in nature, and paint the stunning colours and light of pristine beaches, crystal clear waters and granite headlands.
-There will be opportunities to kayak or indulge in the lodge's spa treatments.

 The Bay of Fires Lodge is a breathtaking lodge perched above pristine beaches on the northeast coast of Tasmania.
 All transport, guides, sumptuous meals and local wines are included.
 During this unique experience, the long table at the lodge will play host to evening dinner parties and guests will have time to read, enjoy the indoor and outdoor fires, footbaths and walks along deserted beaches.

 Partners and friends of painters are welcome.

 Direct bookings only.
 For all enquiries and bookings please contact Tasmanian Walking Company on (03) 6392 2211 or email firstname.lastname@example.org